 The first time a student receives a Stafford loan (subsidized or unsubsidized) while at Bradley University the student borrower (not parent) must complete both Entrance Counseling and sign a Master Promissory Note (MPN).

-New freshman, new transfer students and continuing students who are new borrowers will receive a notification to their Bradley email account when to complete the Entrance Counseling and Master Promissory Note.
+New first-year students, new transfer students and continuing students who are new borrowers will receive a notification to their Bradley email account when to complete the Entrance Counseling and Master Promissory Note.

 After you have been notified by Bradley University to do so, please go to the Studentaid.gov website to complete both the Entrance Counseling and Master Promissory Note.
 In the Manage My Direct Loan menu box “Sign In” using your Federal Student Aid ID (same FSA ID used to sign your FAFSA).
 From this page you can complete both the Entrance Counseling and Master Promissory Note for your Stafford loan.

 During Entrance Counseling you will learn about the Stafford loan program and answer questions over the information read.
 Please print a copy of your results for your records.
 You can receive additional Stafford loans under your Master Promissory Note for up to 10 years if you continue to attend school.
 Your Master Promissory Note will require two references from different households (parent/guardian should be the first reference).
 Please print a copy of the Master Promissory Note for your records.

 If a paper copy of the Master Promissory Note is preferred, please contact the Office of Financial Assistance at (309) 677-3088 or by e-mail at firstname.lastname@example.org and one will be provided to you.

 Students who have used a Stafford loan in previous years and have already signed a Master Promissory Note do not need to do anything else to complete the loan process.